 Before starting your surrogacy journey, it’s helpful to understand the different types of surrogacy and how they work, especially when you’re carrying a child for someone you already know and care about.

 When you already have a strong, trusting relationship with the intended parents, it’s known as identified surrogacy.
-This has its perks — open communication, built-in trust and emotional support are often easier to establish.
+This has its perks, as an existing relationship makes it easier to build trust, establish open communication and provide emotional support.
 The intended parents already know you well, which can lead to a deeper sense of shared purpose and understanding.

-Talking through these potential challenges and setting clear expectations from the start can help keep your relationships strong.
-And remember, you don’t have to do this alone — working with an experienced surrogacy agency can provide the support and guidance needed to navigate the journey with confidence and care.
+Talking through these potential issues and setting clear expectations from the start can help keep your relationships strong.
+Remember, you don’t have to do this alone; working with an experienced surrogacy agency can provide the support and guidance needed to navigate the journey with confidence and care.

 Requirements To Be a Surrogate for a Friend or Family Member

-• Healthy BMI (Body Mass Index), Generally Under 30: Maintaining a healthy weight reduces the risk of complications like gestational diabetes and high blood pressure.
+- BMI (Body Mass Index) Under 30: Maintaining a healthy weight reduces the risk of complications like gestational diabetes and high blood pressure.
 Some clinics may allow a slightly higher BMI, depending on other factors.

-• Psychological Stability: Surrogacy is a unique emotional experience, and it’s important to be mentally prepared for its challenges.
+- Psychological Stability: Surrogacy is a unique emotional experience, and it’s important to be mentally prepared for challenges.
 Psychological evaluations help confirm that you’re ready to take on the emotional responsibilities of the journey.

 When embarking on a surrogacy journey with someone you know and trust, it may feel unnecessary to involve lawyers and legal paperwork.
 However, a well-defined legal contract is not only mandatory in most cases — it’s essential to protect both you and the intended parents.
 This agreement ensures that everyone is on the same page regarding expectations, responsibilities and potential challenges, helping prevent misunderstandings or conflicts later on.